rfo909/CFT/doc/Doc.md

 Then follows zero
 or more command lines, on string format.
+For values containing space or otherwise have meaning to the shell, use quotes.
 Example:

 ```
-./cft Code "S"
+./cft Projects Curr
 ```

+This loads script Projects, then calls the Curr function inside.

 ## Calling functions in external scripts